BMDarkLight/FCPFinalProject/README.md

 3 - Filter and List students by Studying Field : Filters and Lists every saved student's name and ID by their field of studying

-4 - List Subjects of an Student :
+4 - Issue Report Card of a Student :
-Lists all assigned subjects of an student whom his/her ID is asked by the program.
+Lists all assigned subjects of an student whom his/her ID is asked by the program and calculates its overall score and shows all of it in a report card shape.

 5 - Register a new Student :